Aerojet Rocketdyne (NYSE:AJRD) PT Lowered to $51.00

-Aerojet Rocketdyne (NYSE:AJRD) had its price target dropped by equities researchers at Canaccord Genuity from $56.00 to $51.00 in a research report issued on Tuesday, PriceTargets.com reports.
+Aerojet Rocketdyne (NYSE:AJRD) had its price objective dropped by equities research analysts at Canaccord Genuity from $56.00 to $51.00 in a report issued on Monday, Benzinga reports.
 The firm presently has a “hold” rating on the aerospace company’s stock.
-Canaccord Genuity’s price target would suggest a potential upside of 7.23% from the stock’s current price.
+Canaccord Genuity’s price target points to a potential upside of 9.16% from the company’s current price.

-Separately, Jefferies Financial Group cut Aerojet Rocketdyne from a “buy” rating to a “hold” rating and boosted their target price for the company from $55.00 to $56.00 in a research note on Thursday, January 7th.
-Five analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The company has a consensus rating of “Hold” and an average target price of $52.83.
+AJRD has been the subject of a number of other reports.
+Jefferies Financial Group lowered Aerojet Rocketdyne from a “buy” rating to a “hold” rating and raised their price target for the stock from $55.00 to $56.00 in a report on Thursday, January 7th.
+Truist cut their price target on Aerojet Rocketdyne from $56.00 to $51.00 in a report on Tuesday, April 27th.
+Five analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and a consensus target price of $52.83.

-Several institutional investors have recently made changes to their positions in the company.
-Gamco Investors INC. ET AL raised its stake in shares of Aerojet Rocketdyne by 4.2% during the 4th quarter.
-Gamco Investors INC. ET AL now owns 3,215,931 shares of the aerospace company’s stock worth $169,962,000 after purchasing an additional 130,399 shares in the last quarter.
-Magnetar Financial LLC bought a new stake in shares of Aerojet Rocketdyne during the 4th quarter worth approximately $122,333,000.
-Mackenzie Financial Corp raised its stake in shares of Aerojet Rocketdyne by 0.8% during the 4th quarter.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in AJRD.
+Gamco Investors INC. ET AL boosted its position in Aerojet Rocketdyne by 4.2% during the 4th quarter.
+Gamco Investors INC. ET AL now owns 3,215,931 shares of the aerospace company’s stock valued at $169,962,000 after acquiring an additional 130,399 shares in the last quarter.
+Magnetar Financial LLC purchased a new stake in Aerojet Rocketdyne during the 4th quarter valued at $122,333,000.
+Mackenzie Financial Corp increased its stake in shares of Aerojet Rocketdyne by 0.8% in the 4th quarter.
 Mackenzie Financial Corp now owns 1,475,179 shares of the aerospace company’s stock worth $77,963,000 after purchasing an additional 11,232 shares in the last quarter.
-Clearbridge Investments LLC increased its holdings in shares of Aerojet Rocketdyne by 0.4% during the 4th quarter.
-Clearbridge Investments LLC now owns 1,423,103 shares of the aerospace company’s stock worth $75,211,000 after acquiring an additional 5,488 shares during the last quarter.
-Finally, New South Capital Management Inc. increased its holdings in shares of Aerojet Rocketdyne by 0.3% during the 4th quarter.
-New South Capital Management Inc. now owns 1,373,355 shares of the aerospace company’s stock worth $72,582,000 after acquiring an additional 3,643 shares during the last quarter.
+Clearbridge Investments LLC increased its stake in shares of Aerojet Rocketdyne by 0.4% in the 4th quarter.
+Clearbridge Investments LLC now owns 1,423,103 shares of the aerospace company’s stock worth $75,211,000 after purchasing an additional 5,488 shares in the last quarter.
+Finally, New South Capital Management Inc. increased its stake in shares of Aerojet Rocketdyne by 0.3% in the 4th quarter.
+New South Capital Management Inc. now owns 1,373,355 shares of the aerospace company’s stock worth $72,582,000 after purchasing an additional 3,643 shares in the last quarter.

 Aerojet Rocketdyne Holdings, Inc designs, develops, manufactures, and sells aerospace and defense products and systems in the United States.
 It operates in two segments, Aerospace and Defense, and Real Estate.
 The Aerospace and Defense segment offers aerospace and defense products and systems for the United States government, including the Department of Defense, the National Aeronautics and Space Administration, and aerospace and defense prime contractors.